davidgiven/ack/about.md

 They're aware that I, dtrg, am doing this, and are quite happy with it and maintain an interest, but are not actively participating in the project.
 (Due to being busy people with other things to do.)
-I, dtrg, have nothing to do with Vrije Universiteit and have never even been to Holland.
+I, dtrg, have nothing to do with Vrije Universiteit and have never even been to the Netherlands.